Phobos-developers/Phobos/README.md

 Building manually
 -----------------

 0. Install **Visual Studio** (2019 is recommended, 2017 is minimum) with the dependencies listed in `.vsconfig` (it will prompt you to install missing dependences when you open the project, or you can run VS installer and import the config).
-If you prefer to use **Visual Studio Code** you may install **VS Build Tools** with the stuff from `.vsconfig` instead.
+If you prefer to use **Visual Studio Code** you may install **VS Build Tools** with the dependencies from `.vsconfig` instead.
 You can also don't use any code editor or IDE and build via **command line scripts** included with the project.
 1. Clone this repo recursively via your favorite git client (that will also clone YRpp).
 2. To build the extension:
    - in Visual Studio: open the solution file in VS and build it (`Debug` build config is recommended);